 The Upper School performing arts curriculum includes a range of offerings in dance, music, theatre, and production technology.
 These include formal semester classes, yearlong ensembles, and other electives.

-This class introduces students to the art of acting.
-Students discover the “actor’s instrument” by tuning up the body, voice, and imagination with a variety of exercises.
-Students prepare for self-expression, character creation, improvisation, and scene analysis, and explore different acting styles and techniques to add variety to their palette of artistic choices.
-Students expand their cultural literacy by reading plays, studying theater history, attending productions, and making observations on everyday life through journal entries.
-This is a nonjudgmental classroom in which risk-taking and mistakes can be made freely and the necessary “play” can take place.
+This class is an introduction to the art of acting.
+Students will discover the “actor’s instrument” by tuning up the body, voice, and imagination with a variety of exercises.
+Students will prepare for self-expression, character creation, improvisation, and scene analysis.
+Students explore different acting styles and techniques that make the process of bringing a character to life less mysterious.
+Students will expand their cultural literacy by reading plays, studying theatre history, attending productions, and making observations on everyday life through regular journal entries.
+This is a nonjudgmental classroom in which risks can be taken and mistakes made freely and the necessary “play” can take place.

 Music Theory and Composition (½ credit)

 Students study music theory through its practical applications in composition and performance.
 Starting with the fundamentals of pitch, rhythm, and score reading, the course quickly moves through scales and modes, intervals, chords, form, harmonization, and part-writing.
 Course requirements include reading and workbook assignments, frequent composition projects, and assessments in ear training and notation.
 There is no prerequisite for this course, though it is assumed that students have a strong interest in music study.

 Real-World Performing Arts (½ credit)